 What would be the most suitable Bike?

 The cycling is mostly on country lanes and tarmaced bicycle track.
-I would recommend a road bike with puncture resistant tyres (I use Armadillo Specialised, but there are others).
+I would recommend a gravel bike (or road bike with puncture resistant tyres).
 The routes are hilly so good brakes and a decent bottom gear (or very strong legs, or both!) will help.
 A mountain bike would be ok but slow!
 A time trial bike would not be suitable.
 The last bike ride Plymouth to Okehampton has some rough sections everyone used road bikes in 2013, but some competitors thought that a wider than standard road tyre would be more appropriate.
 It is very likely that you will be doing some cycling at night, the Plymouth to Okehamton route is particularly tricky so I recommend that you have the best possible lights (lots of Lumens!).

 Will my bike be secure while I do the run?

 We will have Marshalls at the "Bike Parks" so your bikes will be safe.